 Watch it below, and don’t forget to subscribe to the channel to watch our latest golf tips as soon as they’re released.

 We think arguably the most important part of the golf swing for beginners is the grip.

-Get this wrong and you’ll have real trouble being able to make decent shots and respectable scores when you start playing on a course.
+If you don’t understand how to grip the golf club correctly, and you’ll have real trouble being able to make decent shots and respectable scores when you start playing on a course.